anquanscan/sec-tools/README.md

 [is-website-vulnerable](https://github.com/lirantal/is-website-vulnerable): finds publicly known security vulnerabilities in a website's frontend JavaScript libraries
 [Wyrmsun_Macrobot](https://github.com/GameHackingAcademy/Wyrmsun_Macrobot): A hack for Wyrmsun version 5.0.1 that will automatically create worker units out of the currently selected structure when a player's gold is over 3000.
 [Reverse-Shell-Manager](https://github.com/WangYihang/Reverse-Shell-Manager): :hammer: A multiple reverse shell session/client manager via terminal
 [Security-Scanner](https://github.com/shantanusoni72/Security-Scanner): It is a scanner used for security related tasks during penetration testing.
+[pdfparser](https://github.com/KarmaPenny/pdfparser): PDF Parser is a command line tool and go library for analyzing PDF files.